Internal Conflict: The Quiet Engine of Middle Grade Stories

 👉 3 Layers of Motivation (Free Worksheet)

-Or explore all my free resources for fantasy writers here: 👉 Writer’s Resource Library
+If you want to explore more tools, you can browse all my free resources here: 👉 Writer’s Resource Library

 Internal conflict is the quiet heartbeat of a middle grade novel.
 When you understand what your protagonist believes, fears, and longs for, every choice they make becomes richer, deeper, and more emotionally true.